-On March 25, 2015, our Taiwan location renewed its \$4.0 million, one year revolving credit facility agreement, originally dated December 31, 2013, with Mega International Commercial Bank.
-Our obligations under the credit facility are secured by our \$4.0 million cash deposit in a one-year CD with such bank and mature on November 27, 2015.
-Borrowings under this credit facility will bear interest at a rate not less than the LIBOR borrowing rate plus 1.0%, divided by 0.946 for U.S. dollar borrowings, New Taiwan dollar borrowings interest will bear at a rate equal to the Bank's base lending rate plus 0.76% and all other currency borrowings interest will bear at a rate equal to the Bank's base lending rate is 2.875%.
-As of March 31, 2015, \$3.6 million was outstanding under this credit facility.
+On December 22, 2015, our Taiwan branch renewed its \$4.0 million credit facility, originally dated December 20, 2013, and entered into a \$2.0 million, one year revolving credit facility agreement with Mega International Commercial Bank ("Mega Bank").
+Obligations under the \$4.0 million credit facility are provided that we purchase certificates of deposit in amounts equal to the borrowing from Mega Bank.
+Borrowings under the \$4.0 million credit facility bear interest at a rate not less than the LIBOR borrowing rate plus 1.0%, divided by 0.946 for U.S. and other currency borrowings; New Taiwan dollars borrowings bear interest at a rate equal to the bank's base lending rate plus 0.76%.
+Borrowings; New Taiwan dollars borrowings bear interest at a rate equal to the bank's base lending rate plus 0.76% but shall not be less than 1.90%; and other currency borrowings shall bear interest at a rate at the bank's based lending rate plus 1.0%, divided by 0.946.
+As of June 30, 2016, \$2.0 million was outstanding under this unsecured credit facility and no balance was outstanding under the \$4.0 million credit facility.

-On April 1, 2015, our Taiwan location entered into a comprehensive credit line agreement with the Taipei branch of China Construction Bank, providing a revolving credit line of \$10 million, maturing on April 1, 2016.
-Borrowings under the credit line agreement are secured by a standby letter of credit issued by the China branch of the bank under existing agreements between the bank and our China subsidiary.
-Borrowings under the credit line agreement reduce the amounts available under of the existing credit line between the bank and our China subsidiary and cannot exceed 97% of the amount of the standby letter of credit issued by the China branch of the bank.
-Borrowings under the credit line agreement will bear interest at a rate not less than LIBOR plus 1.5% for US dollar borrowings and at a rate of not less than Taiwan Interbank Offered Rate plus 0.9% for New Taiwan dollar borrowings.
+On April 22, 2016, our Taiwan branch entered into a Comprehensive Credit Line Agreement originally dated April 1, 2015, with the Taipei branch of China Construction Bank, providing a revolving credit line of \$10 million, maturing on March 15, 2017.
+Borrowings under the Comprehensive Credit Line Agreement are secured by a standby letter of credit issued by the China branch of the bank under existing agreements between the bank and our China subsidiary.
+Borrowings under the Comprehensive Credit Line Agreement reduce the amounts available under the existing credit line between the bank and the Company's China subsidiary and cannot exceed 97% of the amount of the standby letter of credit issued by the China branch of the bank.
+Borrowings under the Comprehensive Credit Line Agreement bear interest at a rate negotiated separately for each drawing depending on the nature of the borrowings.
+As of June 30, 2016, \$9.6 million was outstanding under this credit facility with interest rates ranging from 1.87% to 1.99%.